geophysics-ubonn/titatest/Readme.md

 ## License

-CRTomo and its components, if not otherwise stated, is distributed under the MIT licence.
+CRTomo and its components, if not otherwise stated, is distributed under the MIT license.
 Please refer to the file **COPYING** for further information.

 ## Installation